rascalmicro/rascal-www/_static/terms-of-use.markdown

 2. The Shopify web store at store.rascalmicro.com is the property of Shopify and not covered by the Creative Commons Public License.

-3. The forum software, PHPBB, is licensed under the GNU General Public License, version 2.
+3. The forum software, [PHPBB][7], is licensed under the [GNU General Public License, version 2][8].
 (The posts in the forum are available under the Creative Commons Public License.)

 4. The software available for download for use on the Rascal hardware is all available under various open source licenses.
 Full license information and source code downloads are available using the free OpenEmbedded build environment.
-See the Rascal software build guide for more information.
+See the Rascal [software build guide][9] for more information.

 ## Links to other sites ##